mattsteen14/flashcards/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Testing & Debugging.
-- [ ] Share on Codecademy forums for feedback.
 - [ ] Arrange code review session.
+- [ ] Add instructions to page to make it clearer what user needs to do.
 - [ ] Edit & personalise styling with CSS.
 - [ ] Use surge to deploy.